ooz/blog/2022/game-analysis-pokemon/README.md

 ![Charizard still #1!](glurak-still-nr1.png)

 No hand-holding, direct action, freedom to explore and a weirdly motivating grind.
-Despite non-existent postgame and the difficulty boiling down to "pick fire starter and press A", *it was fun*.
+Despite non-existent postgame and the difficulty boiling down to "pick starter and press A", *it was fun*.

 ## What makes a Pokemon game?